microsoft/bedrock/docs/firstWorkload/README.md

 $ spk infra scaffold --name cluster --source https://github.com/microsoft/bedrock --version master --template cluster/environments/azure-simple
 ```

 This fetches the specified deployment template, creates a `cluster` directory, and places a `definition.yaml` file in it.
 The default output for `definition.yaml` file for `azure-simple`template is shown below.
-The default values for the variables are not shown in this and can be overridden by supplying new value as you will see in the next section.
+The default values for the variables are not shown in this, which is the expecetd behavior for the `spk infra scaffold` command.
+This can be overridden by supplying new value as you will see in the next section.

 ```yaml
 name: cluster